trialandsuccess/py4web-debug-tools/README.md

   with NamedTuples, pyDAL Rows, objects with some variation of `as_dict` and more.
 See `dumping.py:DDJsonEncoder` for specifics)
 - `dd(*)`: Show a page with the data passed to this method and halt execution directly.
+- `wsgi`: a patched version of py4web's `wsgi` module, that will enable the modified error page.

 ## Example: